brucemack/microlink/docs/el_supplement.md

 There appear to be two message formats supported by the EL network:
 * Old/insecure, wherein the password is transmitted to the server in plain text.
-* New/secure, where the server provides an RSA public key and the client encrypts is authentication request.
+* New/secure, where the server provides an RSA public key and the client encrypts its authentication request.

 Unfortunately, I have not been able to figure out the details of the "secure" exchange yet so all of my research is based on the insecure method. (**I'd be very happy to get some information here since it would